 The Metropolitan Museum of Art

 Permanent Collection: The Metropolitan Museum of Art allows you to experience art of all cultures and time periods thanks to a highly diverse permanent collection.
 You'll be treated to ancient artifacts from across the globe, fashion designs throughout the ages, painting, photographs, and sculptures.
+Note: Admission for New York state residents, as well as students in New York, New Jersey, and Connecticut may pay as you wish.

 Must-See: "The Dance Class" by Edgar Degas (1874)